 will help guide you as to when is appropriate.
 It is important that you also have completed the Prevent Injury and Enhance Performance (PEP) programme.

-A private consultation with Mr Anderson at Claremont costs £200 if you don’t have health insurance with private ACL surgery starting at £5,182.
+A private consultation with Mr Anderson at Claremont costs £200 if you don’t have health insurance with private ACL surgery starting at £6,778.
 For more information or to book an appointment, just call our Private Patient Team on 0114 263 2114.
-You will need a referral letter from your GP or you can see one of our Private GPs quickly for this if you prefer.